 Our last one has been destroying livers presumably since people have had access to rum, porter, and the idea of mixing.
 The ominously but strangely encouragingly named Rattle-Skull hits a lot of the autumnal tastes the mid-September party would have wanted, but we don’t like to think of skull-rattling as a seasonal activity.
 More of a patriotic one.
 In this drink in particular, measurements vary, so feel free to play with the amount of rum and brandy you want to include.

 This July 4th, if your plan really is to emulate the Founding Fathers, throw out the kitchen sink and for sure don’t provide plastic water bottles for your guests.
 Common health teaching at the time meant water was almost completely avoided for the simple reason that they believed it would make you sick.
-Also you were poor.
+Also, you were poor.
 So all us guys who tote a brimming, cold, reusable water bottle around with us would be dirty, low-born garbage people to the Founding Fathers.

 Granted, there’s something to the colonial avoidance of water, seeing as they didn’t have reliable filtration or purification methods and water’s a great harborer of some nasty diseases.
-Sure, some things have change, but why take the chance?
+Sure, some things have changed, but why take the chance?